muxinc/mux-ruby/docs/PlaybackRestrictionsApi.md

 ## update_referrer_domain_restriction

-> <PlaybackRestriction> update_referrer_domain_restriction(playback_restriction_id, body)
+> <PlaybackRestrictionResponse> update_referrer_domain_restriction(playback_restriction_id, body)

 Update the Referrer Playback Restriction

-Allows you to modify the list of domians or change how Mux validates playback requests without the `Referer` HTTP header.
+Allows you to modify the list of domains or change how Mux validates playback requests without the `Referer` HTTP header.
 The Referrer restriction fully replaces the old list with this new list of domains.

 ### Examples